Protecting multimodal large language models against misleading visualizations: Experiment 3 - Additional results

 Table \ref{tab:deplot-matcha} compares the performance of table-based QA using MLLMs with that of two smaller specialized chart-to-table extraction models, DePlot \citep{liu-etal-2023-deplot} and MatCha \citep{liu-etal-2023-matcha}.
 On misleading visualizations, the specialized models outperform Ovis1.6-9B and Qwen2VL-7B.
 Only InternVL2.5-8B matches the performance obtained with DePlot.
 This indicates that smaller models fine-tuned specifically for table extraction constitute a strong alternative to MLLMs for countering misleading visualizations.

-However, on non-misleading visualizations, table-based QA performs substantially worse with DePlot compared to InternVL2.5-8B.
+However, in non-misleading cases, table-based QA performs worse with DePlot than with InternVL2.5-8B.
 Moreover, MatCha achieves the lowest performance among all models.
-We attribute this gap to the high diversity of chart types in the non-misleading dataset, particularly in the VLAT subset, which includes complex visualizations such as bubble charts and treemaps.
-Since DePlot and MatCha were not fine-tuned on such chart types, they lack the broad generalization capabilities of larger MLLMs, which explains their weaker performance in this setting.
+We attribute this gap to the high diversity of chart types in the non-misleading dataset, particularly in the VLAT subset, which includes bubble charts and treemaps.
+Since DePlot and MatCha were not fine-tuned on such chart types, they lack the generalization capabilities of MLLMs.